ngxs/store/docs/plugins/storage.md

 ### Options
 The plugin has the following optional values:

-- `key`: State name to be persisted.
+- `key`: State name(s) to be persisted.
 You can pass a string or array of strings that can be deeply nested via dot notation.
 If not provided, it defaults to all states using the `@@STATE` key.
 - `storage`: Storage strategy to use.
 This defaults to LocalStorage but you can pass SessionStorage or anything that implements the StorageEngine API.
 - `deserialize`: Custom deserializer.
 Defaults to `JSON.parse`
 - `serialize`: Custom serializer, defaults to `JSON.stringify`